Gomphotherium: Description

-Gomphotherium, like most basal elephantimorphs, had an elongated lower jaw which bore tusks.
+Gomphotherium, like most basal elephantimorphs, had an elongated lower jaw (with the elongation specifically being the fused front-most part, the mandibular symphysis) which bore tusks.
 Species of Gomphotherium are defined by their conservative molar morphology, which includes "trilophed intermediate molars, third molars with three to four loph(id)s, and pretrite half-loph(id)s typically with anterior and posterior accessory conules that form trefoil-patterned enamel loops with wear (simple molar crowns with no accessory conules on the posttrite side of the crown)".
+It has been suggested that like other long-jawed elephantimorphs, that the trunk was relatively short in comparison to living elephants, probably not reaching much further than the tips of tusks on the lower jaw.